vin100bk/requireJs/README.md

 # requireJs
-Lightweight and very simple JS require.
-This module use a synchronous way, it can affect your application performances
+Lightweight and very simple JS require

 ## Examples of use :
 ### Init